steinwolfroeland/nymea-plugins/pushnotifications/README.md

 ## More

-During setup, the token and the push service system needs to be provided.
-As it is impossible for an end user to obtain this token, a client app typically would implicitly add/remove such push notification things depending on the user's preferences on notification.
+During setup, the token, the push service system and a client id needs to be provided.
+The token is normally obtained by the operating system.
+The push service should be selected from GCM, APNs or UBPorts.
+The client id must a unique per client and as persistent as possible.

+> Note: Even when using APNs, the token must be obtained using the Firebase SDK as plain APNs does not support sending push notifications from a distributed setup like nymea, but always requires a centralized server on the internet handling all messages.

+As it is impossible for an end user to obtain this token, a client app should prefill all the parameters when setting up a push notification thing.
+Normally, push tokens expire after a while (for instance when the user clears app data, when the operating system decides to cycle tokens etc).
+In this case, the client app should reconfigure its own push notification thing, updating the token with the new one.
+The client ID parameter schould be used to find the appropriate thing to reconfigure.